HighSchoolHacking/GLS/docs/syntax/variables.md

 As you saw from the interesting values above, some types such as infinity or true/false have aliases per language.

-Built-in types will always be lower-case in GLS.
+Built-in types will always be lower-case in Budgie.
 Uppercase types will always refer to user-defined classes.